Let’s kick things off with a channel manager definition:

 What Does a Channel Manager Do?

-Channel managers push out your rates, availability and content to online travel agents, like Booking.com, Expedia, Airbnb and Hotels.com, to advertise your rental online and enable your property to be visible and bookable on multiple sites simultaneously.
+Channel managers push out your rates, availability and content to online travel agents, like Booking.com, Expedia, Airbnb and Hotels.com.
+This enables you to advertise your property online, to be visible and bookable on multiple sites simultaneously.

 Do You Need a Channel Manager?

 In short, yes.
-If you’re a B&B, hotel, or vacation rental business, you won’t have a big brand name behind you and you’ll need to work smarter to fill your rooms.
+If you’re a B&B, hotel, or vacation rental business, you won’t have a big brand name, so you’ll need to work smarter to get bookings.

-Being on more OTAs gives you a bigger chance of getting bookings but more bookings can get harder to keep track of.
-Luckily for you, having a good channel manager in place can make life a lot easier for you and your staff and there are many other channel manager benefits.
+Being on more OTAs gives you a bigger chance of getting bookings but more bookings can become hard to manage.
+Luckily for you, having a good channel manager in place can make life a lot easier.
+Plus there are many other channel manager benefits.

 What Are the Benefits of Using a Channel Manager?